matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 bridged emotes from matrix emotes separate.

 #### Space image packs
-Clients should suggest image packs of a space that a room is in, if the user is also in the space.
+Clients should suggest image packs of a canonical space that a room is in, if the user is also in the space.
+This should be done recursively on canonical spaces.
+So, if a room has a canonical space and that space again has a canonical space, the clients should suggest image packs of both of those spaces.
-For that, the client should recursively check the `m.space.parent` state events and suggest emoticons and stickers from all the image packs found in those rooms/spaces.

 #### Image pack rooms
 While room image packs are specific to a room and are only accessible within that room, image pack